kumpera/SimpleJIT/README.md

 	Add clob support (support SetRet and Mul/Div) Actually, this already happens with DA1 x DA1Clob (mov x addi) Kill LoadArg and SetRet and use in/out BB args instead?
-	The whole regalloc probably needs to be rewritten as it mixes spilling, reg alloc and insel all together.
+	The whole regalloc probably needs to be rewritten as it mixes spilling, reg alloc and isel all together.

 	** The goal is to get enough in place that adding mul and div happens only though ir-emit it's all messed up <o>